blog

 Key warning signs include

-If the area near the injection site becomes painful or shows vascular changes, you must treat it as a potential vascular occlusion until proven otherwise.
+If the area is painful or shows vascular changes, treat it as a potential occlusion until proven otherwise.

 High-Risk Areas for Vascular Occlusion